craws/OpenAtlas/sphinx/source/ui/date.rst

 clicking on the **Show** button next to the **Date** label.

-To manage uncertainty in time up to four dates can be used: a time span for the beginning with start and end date as well as and a time span for the end, also with a beginning and end date.
-Find detailed examples here:
+To manage uncertainty in time up to four dates can be used: a time span for the beginning with start and end date as well as a time span for the end, also with a beginning and end date.
+To capture specific historical contexts, you are also allowed to enter standalone **to/end** dates (the second or fourth row) without the corresponding **from/start** dates.
+Find detailed examples here: :doc:`/examples/time_spans`
-:doc:`/examples/time_spans`

 .. image:: date.png